zumasys/docs/site/jbase/administration/installation-guides/linux/upgrading-to-5.8-linux/README.md

 ![Installation Type](./UpgradingtoLinux58_6.jpg)

-The epel package is instaled, if not present, so that the openssl11-libs can be added.
+The epel package is installed, if not present, so that the openssl11-libs can be added.

 ![Checking for dependencies #1](./UpgradingtoLinux58_7.jpg)